reactjs/react.dev/beta/src/content/reference/react/useContext.md

 If you forget to specify `value`, it's like passing `value={undefined}`.

-You may have also mistakingly used a different prop name by mistake:
+You may have also mistakenly used a different prop name by mistake:

 ```js {1,2}
 // 🚩 Doesn't work: prop should be called "value"